vedantm1049/vedantm1049/README.md

 Most recently, I took SHOT, noon's café business, from zero to an AED 19.6M annualised run-rate across 85 sites, and built AI tools used in its day-to-day operations.

 The repos here are AI tools I designed and shipped for that business.
+I am not a software engineer — I write the spec, the logic and the product decisions, then build and ship these using Claude Code / Cowork.
+Same way I build the AI agents in my day job.
 They're rebuilt brand-neutral with synthetic data so I can show the logic without exposing anything proprietary — the production versions used our real data and were wired into our actual workflows.

 [**multi-cafe-quality-control**](https://github.com/vedantm1049/multi-cafe-quality-control) — turns refund, rating and sales data into store rankings, root causes and prioritized action points.
 Built as a Claude Code / Cowork plugin, this is how the team decided which stores needed attention first, each period.
 In production, this is what held order ratings at 4.5/5 and retention at 47% while the network scaled to 85 sites.